bioinformatics-core-shared-training/Bulk_RNAseq_Course_Nov23/index.md

 ## Introduce Yourself

-There is another Google Doc [Google Document](https://docs.google.com/document/d/1UTQwKpzP3bGvyrSRaOqHa3BeY26uceygUIosgqDMDBo/edit#heading=h.tj6yzxlcvirh).
+There is another Google Doc [Google Document](https://docs.google.com/document/d/19xeAvseME9N7x0NE8hMOm3MUCHxKg0IiHhSQuc0fBDE/edit?usp=drive_link).
 Please write a couple sentences here to introduce yourself to the class, tell us a bit about your background and what you hope to get out of this course.
 If you are a student or staff at the University of Cambridge, tell us which Department you are in.

 ## Course etiquette

-As this course is being partially taught online and there are a large number of participants, online students will all need to follow a [few simple rules](https://docs.google.com/presentation/d/e/2PACX-1vQv9nTlsdRC9iZJU138tLL1jrwNoryp8P-FnXxb_ugOOWjbav4QHTLYLLZj2KK4kTO0_3x3VlzSdrUu/pub?start=false&loop=false&delayms=3000) to ensure things run as smoothly as possible:
+As this course is being taught online and there are a large number of participants, we will all need to follow a [few simple rules](https://docs.google.com/presentation/d/e/2PACX-1vQv9nTlsdRC9iZJU138tLL1jrwNoryp8P-FnXxb_ugOOWjbav4QHTLYLLZj2KK4kTO0_3x3VlzSdrUu/pub?start=false&loop=false&delayms=3000) to ensure things run as smoothly as possible:

 1. Please mute your microphone